 - Visitor expenditures in Missouri’s businesses for every dollar invested in travel marketing was $87.

 - Missourians directly employed in the tourism industry total 301,789.

 Sources: Missouri Department of Labor and Industrial Relations, Missouri Department of Revenue, and SMARI Insights FY18.

-2) Given the current, challenging budget situation in Jefferson City, educating our state legislators as to tourism’s vital importance to Missouri’s overall economy has never been more important.
-While we seek to be a team player and are not advocating for a funding increase this year, we are advocating that tourism be funded as strongly as possible.
+Educating our state legislators as to tourism’s vital importance to Missouri’s overall economy has never been more important.
 Continued strong support and funding of the Missouri Division of Tourism is critically important in continuing to drive tax revenue that will help strengthen the state’s overall economic health.

-Undoubtedly there may be other unforeseen issues that will arise in this session that will require input and action from the tourism industry.
-The Joint Missouri Travel Council and Missouri Association of Convention and Visitor Bureaus Legislative Committee holds weekly conference calls and will stay abreast of any such developments and will communicate them through Missouri Travel Alliance’s weekly Legislative Update (January – May).
+Undoubtedly there will be unforeseen issues that will arise in each legislative session that will require input and action from Missouri’s travel industry.
+The Joint Missouri Travel Alliance and Missouri Association of Convention and Visitor Bureaus Legislative Committee holds weekly conference calls and will stay abreast of any such developments and will communicate them through Missouri Travel Alliance’s weekly Legislative Update (January – May).